George Fisher (mining engineer): Later life

 Sir George Fisher retired in 1970, but remained active through his involvement in the Queensland Art Gallery Foundation and the Queensland Country Party.

 When James Cook University of North Queensland (now James Cook University) was established in 1970, Sir George Fisher became the university's Foundation Chancellor.
 He held that position until 1974.
 The university named a significant building on its Douglas campus in Townsville after Fisher.

 Fisher died on 13 July 2007 aged 104.

 Awards

 Fisher was awarded the Companion of the Order of St Michael and St George (Imperial) on 10 June 1961.
 He was knighted on 10 June 1967.
+In 1974, he was also awarded an honorary fellowship of the Australasian Institute of Mining and Metallurgy (HonFAusIMM).

 Legacy

 The George Fisher mine is named after him.

 The suburb of Fisher in Mount Isa is named after him.